-Established in 2006, the ABS Initiative supports the development of the legal and administrative framework for the Nagoya Protocol at a national level and helps actors to establish ABS compliant value chains that involve all relevant stakeholders – in particular Indigenous Peoples and Local Communities (IPLCs), public research bodies, the private sector, and non-governmental organisations.
+Established in 2006, the ABS Initiative supports the development of the legal and administrative framework for the benefit-sharing objective of the Convention on Biological Diversity and its Nagoya Protocol at a national level and helps actors to establish ABS compliant value chains that involve all relevant stakeholders – in particular Indigenous Peoples and Local Communities (IPLCs), public research bodies, the private sector, and non-governmental organisations.

 The project raises awareness on Access and Benefit-sharing (ABS) among political decision-makers and provides support in formulating national legal and administrative regulations governing access and benefit-sharing, while incorporating civil society groups in these processes.
 It is also working with regional organisations to set up a transnational framework for the implementation of the Nagoya Protocol.
 Moreover, the Initiative offers training for users and providers of genetic resources and the related traditional knowledge, with the hope that IPLCs are equipped with the right knowledge to conclude ABS contracts in future.

-Geographically, the Initiative is focusing its activities on selected countries in Africa.
+Geographically, the Initiative is focusing but not limiting its activities on selected countries in Africa.
 Experience, findings and results obtained from this work will be passed on to other countries in Africa, the Caribbean and the Pacific.

-Donors are the German Federal Ministry for Economic Cooperation and Development (BMZ, also the host of the ABS Initiative), the Institut de la Francophonie pour le développement durable (IFDD), the Norwegian Ministry of Foreign Affairs, the Swiss State Secretariat for Economic Affairs (SECO), and the 11th European Development Fund under the ACP-EU Partnership Agreement.
+Current donors are the German Federal Ministry for Economic Cooperation and Development (BMZ, also the host of the ABS Initiative), the Institut de la Francophonie pour le développement durable (IFDD), the Government of Norway, the Swiss State Secretariat for Economic Affairs (SECO), and the 11th European Development Fund under the ACP-EU Partnership Agreement.

-Pretend you are a business person or a researcher who wants to gain access to specific genetic resources that my community claims to own.
+Pretend you are a business person or a researcher who wants to gain access to specific plants and animals that my community claims to own.
 My community is in another country and gives you access to its resources and shares the traditional knowledge about their medical or cosmetic value, for instance.
 In return, you give us a share of the profits made by, after intensive research, commercialising the product you derived from these resources.
 Or your benefit-sharing may be of non-commercial nature.
 In that case, my community would receive training, specific technology or other means that would further our development.
 You also promise my government a form of benefit, well defined in advance.
 You, my community and my government negotiate the terms of this deal.
 This agreement is legally binding.
 If one of us does not comply with the obligations contained therein, the other party can file a lawsuit.
-Non-compliance will be punished by law.

-This ideal process, of course, will only work if my country as the provider of the genetic resource has ratified and implemented the Nagoya Protocol on ABS.
+This ideal process, of course, will only work if my country has ratified and implemented the Nagoya Protocol on ABS and if IPLCs are legally recognised as providers of the resources.
 The Protocol is without a doubt a major milestone in the efforts to ensure justice in the protection and sustainable use of genetic resources worldwide.
 If implemented on a national level, it enhances legal certainty and transparency for all actors involved and supports socio-economic development.
 The Protocol also explicitly encourages countries to involve IPLCs as owners or custodians of genetic resources and holders of traditional knowledge in the agreement processes.

-There exists a range of benefit-sharing agreements worldwide but only a minority meets the standards offered by the Nagoya Protocol.
+There exists a range of benefit-sharing agreements worldwide but only a minority meets the expectations of the actual providers, involved government institutions and other relevant stakeholders.
 The reasons are multilayered.
 Not many countries have implemented the Nagoya Protocol so far, and even if this is formally the case, in some cases the relevant institutions, such as the Competent National Authority, are not functional yet.
 Users entering a country to gain access to genetic resources are sometimes not sure who their counterparts ought to be.
 The existing regulations themselves might be unclear to users and providers of genetic resources alike.
 Often IPLCs neither know their rights nor do they have the skills to negotiate ABS agreements on a level playing field with users.

-In short: legally binding and mutually beneficial benefit-sharing agreements are still relatively rare and thus multi-level capacity building is still needed.
-Nevertheless, the number of requests to enter ABS agreements is clearly on the rise.
+In short: enforceable and mutually beneficial benefit-sharing agreements are still relatively rare and thus multi-level capacity building is still needed.
+Nevertheless, the number of requests to enter into ABS agreements is clearly on the rise.
 Non-commercial research institutes and the private sector – from small and medium-sized enterprises to global players – have realized the potential of the Nagoya Protocol for sustainable value chains based on biodiversity.
 Some of them approach the ABS Initiative directly for support or attend its training courses or workshops.
-In addition, the ABS Initiative, jointly with the World Intellectual Property Organization, will develop a blended learning tool for specific ABS contract training courses.
+In addition, the ABS Initiative will develop a blended learning tool for specific ABS contract training courses.

-Andreas and Suhel, the co-managers of the ABS Initiative, met Kabir [Bavikatte] as a young outspoken activist for community rights in 2005 at the very first regional ABS workshop in Addis Ababa.
-Harry [Jonas] we knew as rapporteur for the Earth Negotiations Bulletin during the ABS Working Group and other Convention on Biological Diversity (CDB) meetings.
+Andreas Drews and Suhel al-Janabi, the founders and co-managers of the ABS Initiative, met Kabir Bavikatte as a young outspoken activist for community rights in 2005 at the very first regional ABS workshop in Addis Ababa.
+Harry Jonas we knew as rapporteur for the Earth Negotiations Bulletin during the ABS Working Group and other Convention on Biological Diversity (CDB) meetings.
 Working as a rapporteur for the regional workshops of the ABS Initiative, Kabir quickly became a legal advisor to the African Group in the negotiation process towards the Nagoya Protocol on ABS.
 When Kabir and Harry launched and registered Natural Justice in 2008/2009, the ABS Initiative provided a support letter for the South African authorities.
-After the launch of Natural Justice, the ABS Initiative continued to hire Kabir as rapporteur and advisor to the African Group, and was among the first donors to provide grant funding to NJ for its work on Biocultural Community Protocols (BCPs).
+After the launch of Natural Justice, Kabir continued to work for the ABS Initiative and to act as advisor to the African Group.
+Notably, the ABS Initiative was among the first donors to provide grant funding to NJ for its work on Biocultural Community Protocols (BCPs).